diethardsteiner/diethardsteiner.github.io/_posts/2017-10-09-Pentaho-VizAPI.md

 - `x` (found in sample file: `metricPointAbstract.js`)
 - `y` (found in sample file: `metricPointAbstract.js`)

-**Pedro Alves**: "As for visual roles, they are visualization specific.
+**Pedro Vale**: "As for visual roles, they are visualization specific.
 There isn’t a closed list of visual roles.
 They should be defined as needed to map the data model to your viz needs.
 So, for the Sankey I’d expect to have as Visual Roles Source, Target and Link Strength (or Value) (assuming my tabular representation of the data would be something like you have here `<Source, Target, Value>`.
 Category, Series and Measure are the “traditional” visual roles for traditional visualizations.
 But there’s no reason you can’t create the ones that make more sense to your viz."

 So in regards to the **Visual Roles**, you can just make up any name.
 There is **no predefined list** of Visual Roles you have to pick from.
 In other words, **it can be any name**, and it kind of gets its type definition by all the other attributes you add (like `isRequired` etc).
 So there is no special meaning associated to the name `measure`, `category` etc, but only to whatever other attributes/properties that you add to it.